 - a.
 Focusing on outcomes for the community and implementing a vision for the local area: - b.
 Working together to achieve a common purpose with clearly defined functions and roles: - c.
-Promoting and demonstrating values through high standards of conduct and behaviour: - d.
+Promoting and demonstrating values through high standards of conduct and behaviour; - d.
 Taking informed and transparent decisions and managing risk; - e.
 Developing capacity to be effective; and - f.
 Engaging with people to ensure accountability.

-This code was first adopted by the Authority in June 2012; a review of the Code will take place in the summer of 2019.
+This code was first adopted by the Authority in June 2012; a full review of the Code will take place in 2020/21 as part of the adoption of the new CIPFA Financial Management Code.